 Seal your lips and take a few deep breaths in and out through your nose.
 Allow your belly and chest to expand on the inhale, and contract on the exhale.
 Try to keep your mind on the movement of your chest and ribcage for the full 2 minutes.

 Come down onto your back for a gentle hip opener and glute stretch.
 Bring your right leg flat to the mat and hug your left knee into your chest.
 Slow down your breath and completely relax in the pose for 3 minutes.

 Repeat on the other side.
 Then bring both your feet flat to the mat.

 3. DEAD PIGEON (3 minutes on each side)

-Next, we’ll come into one of the deeper glute, hamstring and TFL stretches.
+Next, we’ll come into a deeper glute, hamstring and TFL stretch.
 Cross your right ankle over your left knee, thread your right hand through the triangle between your legs and hold the back of your left thigh with both hands.
 Gently pull your left leg in towards you and hold the pose for 3 minutes.

 Repeat on the other side.